 If you are traveling by car the fastest way is to take highway A1.
 No matter which direction you are coming from, either from Zagreb or from Rijeka, take Sestanovac exit to Brela (10 Km) and proceed to Makarska town (18 Km via D8 road).

 If you are coming from Rijeka, another alternative is taking the Adriatic highway D8 ( European route E65 called (Jadranska Magistrala), a coastal road.
 It's more longer but more scenic as you are driving along Adriatic coast all the way from Rijeka via Zadar, Sibenik, Split to Makarska.

 The nearest international airports to Makarska are Split Airport and Dubrovnik Airport.
 Split airport is more convenient to reach Makarska by taxi or shared transfers .
 For flights from Europe to Split check getting to Split by plane page!

 Bus is the cheapest and safest connection to Makarska Croatia.
 There are regular coaches from Zagreb, Split and Dubrovnik to Makarska, as well as from Mostar (Bosnia and Herzegovina), Ulcinj (Montenegro) and Belgrade (Serbia).

 From Split harbor there are regular bus connections to Makarska every forty five minutes.
-Check all daily departures at Bus Station Timetable Search .
+Check all daily departures at Split bus station timetable .
 Local Makarska bus company Promet Makarska keeps over 25 bus lines in both directions.